abc929/aiengineer/README.md

 no tracking, no network calls, no student data collected.
 The only thing stored is the player's own look and high score, in their own browser.

-## License

-MIT — use it, remix it, teach with it.